rudymartinb2/myjsunit/README.md

 ## Optional but recommended

 * c8 if you want code coverage:  https://www.npmjs.com/package/c8
 * inotifywait if you want to run your tests while saving your files.
-Look at your distribution packaga manager.
+Look at your distribution package manager.
 * Linux!
 Or another Unix variant.
 I *won't* test this project under anything else (read: Windows).

 ## Installation